Christmas Closure

 • The group must form a company and choose members and directors to run it

-• These schools have a funding agreement with the Department of Education (The Education Skills Funding Agency).
-You can find the Academy’s Education Funding Agreement on their individual school website page.
+• These schools have a funding agreement with the Department for Education (The Education Skills Funding Agency).
+You can find the academy's Education Funding Agreement on their individual school website page.

 • Academies can be flexible with their curriculum, term dates and staffing to meet local needs